3DBAG/3dbag-docs/docs/en/index.md

 # Overview

-Welcome to the documentation of the 3D BAG by the 3D geoinformation group!
+Welcome to the documentation of the 3D BAG!
 This is the first open 3D building data set that is generated fully automatically and covers a whole country on this level of detail.

 On this page you will find information on what is the 3D BAG and how it is created, a few of the possible use cases and how does the 3D BAG relate to similar data sets in the Netherlands.